 However, after using it for several weeks, it turned out the data retention period for the online dashboard was only 1 week (not documented anywhere).
 The data seemed accurate, and allowed us to see the metrics we were after, but we couldn't get any trend data.
 This is important to understand how we are doing overall and compare sources of traffic over time.
 I asked Cloudflare Support if there was any way to get longer retention and they said to query the GraphQL API.
 At this stage I don't really want to building a custom analytics dashboard.

 Disappointed, I decided to go on the hunt for privacy first alternative to Cloudflare Analytics.

 Now I had to evaluate several products, I needed to think about my requirements:

 - Privacy.
 Google Analytics is not an option because it is part of Google's mass data mining efforts and tracks you all over the internet.
 We only want to track high level metrics and trends, not individuals.
 This means making design decisions to preserve privacy, even where that might harm data accuracy.
 We want "good enough" data, not "perfect".
 Data should be minimized and anonymized.

 - SaaS with an open source option.
-Console v1 deliberately has no servers so there is nowhere to run any software.
-Dealing with data storage and traffic spikes is something I want to avoid until absolutely necessary, so the first choice is a SaaS product.
+Console deliberately has no servers so there is nowhere to run any software.
+Dealing with data storage, traffic spikes and being on call is something I want to avoid until absolutely necessary, so the first choice is a SaaS product.
 However, this may change in the future so there should be a way to run the product on our infrastructure.
 Ideally this means the product is open source.
 Bonus if we can export the SaaS data for import into the self-hosted version.